How to Grow Sweet Peas

 Sweet peas resemble garden peas, but are grown for their colorful blooms and sweet fragrance.
 This old fashioned flower is ideal for brightening corners of the yard or for creating a quiet area for rest and relaxation.
 According to Irish legend, sowing sweet pea seeds before sunrise on St Patrick's Day will produce bigger, more colorful and more fragrant blooms.
 That may be a bit difficult here in Maine, but give it a try if you can and you may be rewarded with an abundance of sweet pea blooms.

 - Long Day vs Short Day: Sweet peas bloom according to the day length.
 For northern areas that means choosing a variety labeled as long day, while short day sweet peas are better suited for southern areas.
-Height, color and intensity of fragrance also depend on the cultivar.
+The height, color and intensity of fragrance of your sweet peas depends on the cultivar.
+As a rule, smaller flowers have the most intense fragrance as larger varieties have been bred for the size and shape of the bloom and have lost some of the fragrance.
 Read descriptions carefully when choosing sweet peas for your garden.

 - Location: Sweet Peas prefer full sun, with cool growing conditions.
 A location that provides shelter during the hottest part of the day and direct sun in early morning and late afternoon is ideal.
 Otherwise, mulch the plants to keep the soil moist and roots cool.